dfeagans/Reference-Files/Reference/Blender.md

 # General ViewPort Controls #
 - **Tab** = Toggle between Object and Edit mode.
 Does edit mode for selected object/objects.
 - **New ViewPorts/Multiple Windows** = Put mouse in any corner of the viewport intended to be split (until crosshairs is shown).
 Click and drag in the direction the split is desired in.
+- **ViewPort Swapping** - Holding Ctrl and clicking in the corner of the window and then dragging that window to another one will swap the contents of the windows.
 - **Eliminating ViewPorts/Multiple Windows** = Right click the split between the windows and do "Join Area," then click the region you want to be coverd up/removed.
 - **Home** = adjusts zoom to show all.
 - **~** = quick view select.